nackor/sample-tdd/README.md

 ><span style='color:red;font-family:monospace;font-weight: bold'>Failed!  - Failed:     1, Passed:     1, Skipped:     0, Total:     2</span>

 # Using TDD to Implement the Feature
+Before starting to use TDD to implement the feature, we believe that you should take a strong <a href="https://martinfowler.com/bliki/Yagni.html">YAGNI</a> (You Ain't Going to Need It) and emergent design approach to this work.
+What does this mean?
+We suggest that you treat each new test case as defining a new specification for the code and that only the current set of test cases is the complete specification.
+Therefore, you should not design further than the current test cases even if you know more is coming (design upfront thinking).
+We believe that this will lead to closest experience in letting TDD drive design and refactoring rather than upfront thinking.

 This project is set up to allow you to iterate on the design and implementation using red-green-yellow TDD process.
 The current code of the implementation and test only has stub functionality and testing defined such that code on runs in a Not Implemented exception mode.
 The first unit test that should test implemented functionality is implemented without its implementation ("red" state).

 Create a new git branch to work on your implementation.